PureStorage-OpenConnect/powershell-toolkit/README.md

 This new version of the PowerShellToolkit leverages a number of different cmdlets ranging from core Windows Server, WMI, WSMAN, VMware PowerCLI, SQL Server, .NET and a host of others.
 The intention of the toolkit is to provide a library for customers and the Pure Storage field.

+All releases of the PowerShellToolkit will have a digitally signed MSI and PSM1 files.

 Thanks,<br>
 Rob Barker (aka Barkz)<br>
 Solutions Architect, Pure Storage, Inc.<br>